kubeshop/testkube/docs/development-crds.md

 ## Webhooks

-Testkube Webhooks are event-based configurable scripts.
-They are executed when a test is either started or finished.
+Testkube Webhooks are HTTP POST calls having the Testkube Execution object and its current state as payload.
+They are sent when a test is either started or finished.
 This can be defined under `events`.

 ```yml
 apiVersion: executor.testkube.io/v1